-field or area.
-The display:

-- Shows the recorded path with a dashed line - 5.
+- 1. Enter the field where you want to create the boundary.
+See Enter a field (Run screen) (page 156). - 2.
+Tap .
+The pattern buttons display. - 3.
+Tap - 4.
+When you are ready to begin your boundary tap and begin driving the perimeter of the field or area.
+The display: - Marks the point where you began recording - Shows the recorded path with a dashed line - 5.
 Drive around the field until you are near your starting point. - If Auto-Close is on: When you reach auto-close distance, the display will connect the vehicle's current location to the starting point with a straight line and save the boundary. - If Auto-Close is off: Drive to the beginning point and tap The display will connect the vehicle's current location to the starting point with a straight line and save the boundary.

-To set the auto close feature, see Patterns settings (page 75).
+To set the auto close feature, see Patterns settings (page 74).

 - 6. When finished, the display makes the boundary you created active, and saves it with a unique name.
 The distance between swath lines is based on the width of the implement that was used to create the line. - 7.
 To suspend recording while creating the boundary, tap .
 The display will replace the path you travel while paused with a straight line, from the point where you tapped to the point where you resume recording.
 To resume recording, tap or . - 8.
-To cancel the boundary line creation, tap ... - 9.
-To edit any boundary you have created, see Boundary editing (Field Manager) (page 218).
+To cancel the boundary line creation, tap - 9.
+To edit any boundary you have created, see Boundary editing (Field Manager) (page 204).